yizheng1709/MyLife/README.md

     git clone "paste-github-repo-code"

-Go to the first level directory that contains all of Rubytopia's folders.
+Go to the first level directory that contains all of MyLife's folders.

     bundle install #this will install any necessary gems